-1 Non-FTA drug testing is conducted under the transit system's own authority only following a qualifying accident.
+&lt;sup>1 Non-FTA drug testing is conducted under the transit system's own authority only following a qualifying accident.

-3. System Name: Livingston Essential Transportation Service (L.E.T.S.) - Howell, MI Contact Name: Katrina Maxwell kmaxwell@co.livingston.mi.us (517)540-7848 Description: Accident Investigation Procedure.
+3. System Name: Livingston Essential Transportation Service (L.E.T.S.) - Howell, MI kmaxwell@co.livingston.mi.us

+Contact Name: Katrina Maxwell

+Description: Accident Investigation Procedure.

 All employees in safety-sensitive positions are required to notify their supervisor of all medications, including Prescription (Rx), Over-the-Counter (OTC), vitamins, supplements, etc., not already on file with the L.E.T.S.
-Medical Practitioner by completing and submitting a one (1) page Supplemental Medical Examination Report.
+Medical Practitioner by completing and submitting a one (1) page

+Supplemental Medical Examination Report.
 In the event of an accident, the investigating supervisor will question the employee on his or her use of Rx/OTC medications.
 The investigating supervisor will also ask the employee if he or she reported the medication in accordance with the Rx/OTC policy.
 If the employee did not report the medication, he or she is considered to be in violation of the policy and the L.E.T.S. disciplinary process is triggered.

-Highlights: Post accident procedures include asking the employee about Rx/OTC medication use and comparing it to the Rx/OTC information on file for that employee.
-In the event an employee is involved in an accident and found to have taken a medication that was not previously reported, he or she is in violation of the Rx/OTC policy and subject to the L.E.T.S. disciplinary process.
+- Post accident procedures include asking the employee about Rx/OTC medication use and comparing it to the Rx/OTC information on file for that employee. - In the event an employee is involved in an accident and found to have taken a medication that was not previously reported, he or she is in violation of the Rx/OTC policy and subject to the L.E.T.S. disciplinary process.

-Large Urban/ Small Urban/Rural # of Safety-Sensitive Employees # of Vehicles Union?
-Small Urban 35 24 No

-4. System Name: Massachusetts Bay Transportation Authority (MBTA) - Boston, MA Contact: Kate LeGrow, Drug and Alcohol Program Manager klegrow@mbta.com (617)222-5858 Description: Accident Investigation Procedures.
+4. System Name: Massachusetts Bay Transportation Authority (MBTA) - Boston, MA

+Contact: Kate LeGrow, Drug and Alcohol Program Manager

+Accident Investigation Procedures.
 MBTA conducts all post accident testing in accordance with FTA rules and regulations for the five drugs specified by the FTA regulations.
 In addition, MBTA conducts post accident, expanded opiate, and drug and alcohol tests under its own authority if any one of seven specific pre-defined situations occur.
 MBTA conducts a complete and very thorough post accident investigation.
-This includes investigates the physical condition of the employee, the employee's behavior, the general job performance, and activity at the accident scene.
+This includes conducting a post-accident screen that is identicial to the methods used for reasonable suspicion determinations.
+The supervisor at the scene investigates the physical condition of the employee, the employee's behavior, the general job performance, and activity at the accident scene.
 In the event that an employee is referred for testing in this category, he or she will be tested for marijuana, cocaine, opiates, phencyclidine, amphetamines, barbituates, benzodiazepines, methadone, methaqualone, and prozyphene.
 Additionally, all employees referred for testing in this category will be required to submit to a "fitness for duty" physical evaluation.